MunawarRaza/aws/IAM/README.md

 2. Inline policies

 ### Resource-based policies
-esource-based policies are permissions policies that you attach to a resource such as an Amazon S3 bucket ( my_bucket )
+Resource-based policies are permissions policies that you attach to a resource such as an Amazon S3 bucket ( my_bucket )

 Note: